 Our small group program for senior and mature couples and solo travelers takes us to contemporary feats such as the Aswan Dam and also to current crucibles of the Egyptian experience such as Tahrir Square.
 Proof, were it needed, that Egypt’s role as the pivot of civilisation is far from ended.
 There is the opportunity to visit our Morocco, Jordan or Iran tours before embarking on this tour of Egypt.

-- 1. See the Oasis of Wadi El Seboua, Alexandria, and El Alamein.
+- 1. See the Oasis of Wadi El Sebou and Alexandria.

 - 2. Cruise down the Nile River and enjoy shore excursions to Luxor, the Valley of Kings, and Kom Ombo.

 - 3. Experience the Red Pyramid, the Great Pyramids, the Valley Temple, and the Sphinx.

 - 4. Visit the Temple of Philae, the 3000 year old Abu Simbel, and Lake Nasser.

 Ancient History of Egypt escorted Small Group tour

 Odyssey offers easy, convenient, and relaxed escorted small group tours across Egypt.
 We explore Egypt's fairy-tale natural beauty, its ancient history, and Imperial heritage, its World Heritage Sites, and world famous cities, all with some truly spectacular scenery along the way.
 This and more is all waiting to be explored on one of Odyssey’s small group tours of Egypt, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.